Technigo/project-mongo-api/README.md

 # Mongo API Project

 In this project I learned about MongoDB and Mongoose.
-I have used the API Golden globes nominations 2010-2019.
+I have used the API Golden globes nominations 2010 (to current year).

 ## The problem